martzoni/martzoni/README.md

 ## 🚀 My Journey

-I first studied **Economics at the University of Fribourg** in Switzerland, but my interest quickly shifted towards technology.
+I first studied **Economics at the University of Fribourg** in Switzerland 🇨🇭, but my interest quickly shifted towards technology.
 I discovered **no-code** and started managing projects, building **MVPs** to experiment with ideas.

 Wanting to go deeper, I joined **Le Wagon bootcamp**, where I gained a solid foundation in web development.
 Then, I pushed further by enrolling in **42 School**, a globally recognized and intensive program that taught me to learn independently and master programming concepts.